The Three Burials of Melquiades Estrada

 The Three Burials of Melquiades Estrada (also known as Three Burials) is a 2005 neo-Western film directed by and starring Tommy Lee Jones (in his directorial debut) and written by Guillermo Arriaga.
-It also stars Barry Pepper, Julio Cedillo, Dwight Yoakam, and January Jones.
+It also stars Barry Pepper, Julio Cedillo, Dwight Yoakam, January Jones and Melissa Leo.

 The film was inspired by the real-life killing in Texas of a teenager, Esequiel Hernandez Jr, by United States Marines during a military operation near the United States–Mexico border as well as the novel As I Lay Dying by William Faulkner, which contains the same plot premise and challenges encountered in the film.

 The film has many flashbacks with the same event shown from different perspectives.

 Plot

 Melquiades Estrada, a Mexican illegal immigrant working in Texas as a cowboy, shoots at a coyote which is menacing his small flock of goats.
 A nearby United States Border Patrol officer, Mike Norton, thinks he is being attacked and shoots, killing Melquiades.
 Norton buries Melquiades and does not report anything about the event.
 Melquiades' body is found and is reburied in a local cemetery by the sheriff's office.
 Evidence that he may have been killed by Border Patrol is ignored by the local sheriff, Frank Belmont.

 Pete Perkins, a rancher and Melquiades' best friend, finds out from a waitress, Rachel, that the killer was Norton.
 Perkins had promised Melquiades that he would bury him in his home town of Jiménez, if he died in Texas.

 Perkins ties up Norton's wife, Lou Ann, kidnaps him and forces him to dig up Melquiades' body.
 Then he begins a journey on horseback into Mexico with the body tied to a mule and his captive Norton in tow.
 Sheriff Belmont realizes that Perkins has kidnapped Norton, and so police officers and the Border Patrol begin to search for them.
 Belmont sees them heading towards the Mexico border, but as he takes aim at Perkins, he can't bring himself to shoot, and he returns to town, leaving the pursuit to the Border Patrol.

 On their way across the harsh countryside, the pair experience a series of surrealistic encounters.
 They spend an afternoon with an elderly blind American, who listens to Mexican radio for company.
 The man asks to be shot since there is no one left to take care of him.
 He does not want to commit suicide because, he argues, doing so would offend God.
 Perkins refuses as that too would offend God.
 Norton attempts to escape and is bitten by a rattlesnake.
 They are eventually discovered by a group of illegal immigrants crossing into Texas.
 Perkins gives one of them a horse as barter payment for guiding them across the river to a herbal healer.
 She turns out to be a woman whose nose Norton had broken when he punched her in the face during an arrest.
 At Perkins's request, she saves Norton's life and then breaks Norton's nose with a coffee pot.